 Please note: Aspire Servicing Center has a contractual relationship with American State Bank wherein Aspire Servicing Center performs certain private student loan (private loan) services for American State Bank.

-To qualify for an American State Bank Private Student Loan, you must:
+To be eligible for an American State Bank Private Student Loan, you must:

 - Be a current customer of American State Bank, or be a student at Dordt College or Northwestern College in Iowa.

 American State Bank offers two types of private student loans.

 To qualify for this supplemental private student loan (option 1), you or your cosigner(s) must have: